Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

-Looking for a heat-tolerant, drought-resistant plant?
-Then the brightly bloomed blanket flower is a good choice.
+Are you seeking a heat-tolerant, drought-resistant plant?
+Then the brightly bloomed blanket flower is a good choice for you.
 Structured similar to a daisy, these red, yellow, and orange petals make a stunning statement in your garden.
-Start them from seed or from a seedling.
-Either way, you are sure to brighten your area with dynamic color rather quickly.
+Whether you start them from seed or from a seedling, you are sure to brighten your area with dynamic color.

-Plant them in a dry, sunny place and don’t worry about sultry weather, these hardy plants can take it!
-Varieties typically bloom through the summer and come in sizes from 1 to 3 feet tall.
+Plant blanket flower in a dry, sunny place; no need to worry about sultry weather, these hardy plants can take it!
+Varieties typically bloom through the summer and come in sizes from 1–3 feet tall.

 Control insects affecting blanket flower with insecticidal soap, according to package instructions.
-If planted in a shady location, periodically inspect plants for powdery mildew and dispose affected leaves.
-Plant in well-draining soil; these plants are susceptible to root rot.
+If planted in a shady location, periodically inspect plants for powdery mildew and dispose of affected leaves, just be sure to plant in well-draining soil as these plants are susceptible to root rot.

 Butterfly weed is as equally stunning from far away as it is up close.
-Brightly-colored clusters of orange flowers not only look beautiful, but they also attract butterflies (as the name implies).
-Plant butterfly weed en masse to make a dramatic impact in your yard.
+Brightly colored clusters of orange flowers not only look beautiful to humans, but they also attract butterflies (as the name implies).
+Consider planting butterfly weed en masse to make a dramatic wave of color and greatly impact your yard.

 Propagate plants in the spring by taking a 4-inch cutting from the plant.
 Strip leaves from the lower portion of the stem, and insert the stem into a mixture of damp sand and peat moss.
 Set aside in a moist, shaded location until well-rooted, then plant in the garden in a sunny location.

-Geraniums are among one of the most versatile perennials.
-They come in a variety of colors and bush types and even offer a range in sizes.
-From smaller stems just a few inches tall to longer 2-foot tall or even 4- to 5-foot tall stems, you are likely to find a variety of geranium that will work perfect in your particular garden.
+Geraniums are among one of the most versatile perennials around.
+Not only do geraniums come in a variety of colors and bush types, but they also vary greatly in sizes.
+Smaller varieties grow just a few inches tall, whereas other varieties can grow up to 4–5 feet tall.
+With such vast options, you are likely to find a variety of geranium that will work perfectly in your particular garden.

 Plant geraniums in a sunny location, preferably where they will receive six to seven hours of light a day.
-Plant them at least 12 inches apart.
+Provide generous space between your geraniums, at least 12 inches apart- larger varieties may need to be spaced farther away from each other.
 Water frequently, allowing the soil to dry out before watering again.
 Fertilize monthly.

-Consider winterizing geraniums indoors in potted containers.
-Return the plants to the garden in the spring.
+Consider winterizing geraniums indoors in potted containers, then return the plants to the garden in the spring.